Lou Whitaker: Baseball legacy and honors

 Whitaker appeared in 2,390 games for the Detroit Tigers, third most in franchise history behind Ty Cobb and Al Kaline.
 He also ranks fourth in major-league history with 2,308 games played at second base.
 He remains among the Tigers' all-time leaders in double plays (first, 1,527), assists (second, 6,653), bases on balls (second, 1,197), runs scored (third, 1,386), strikeouts (third, 1,099), wins above replacement (WAR) by position players (fourth, 75.1), and defensive WAR (second, 16.2).
+For all second baseman with at least 50% of their games played for a career at the position, Whitaker ranks in the top 15 in hits, runs, and RBIs.

 Bill James, in The Bill James Historical Baseball Abstract, rated Whitaker as the thirteenth-best second baseman of all time.
 Baseball writer Craig Calcaterra wrote that Whitaker was not flashy, but caught everything hit his way, effortlessly turned double plays and made strong, steady throws that "defined great second base defense."

 In 2000, Whitaker was inducted into the Michigan Sports Hall of Fame.

 In December 2019, the Tigers announced that they would retire Whitaker's No. 1 jersey sometime in 2020.
 However, the COVID-19 pandemic resulted in the ceremony being postponed.
 The retirement ceremony ultimately took place in August 2022.
 At the time, Whitaker said: "I truly tell you, this will be one of the greatest moments of my life.
 Just knowing that my number will be retired and I'll get a chance to see my name on the wall with some legends from Tiger history.
 What a great honor."
 In his speech honoring Whitaker, Alan Trammell, whose number 3 was retired in 2018, stated: "For four years, I've been uncomfortable.
 I have been extremely honored and grateful to have my number 3 retired.
 But there wouldn't be a number 3 on the wall without the number 1."